-Police: Belltown streets closed after bank robber leaves ‘suspicious’ package
+Belltown streets reopen after bank robber leaves ‘suspicious’ package

-All lanes of Battery Street are blocked between Second and Fifth avenues.
-Also, Third Avenue between Wall and Bell streets is also closed, according to the Seattle Department of Transportation.
+Police removed the bag around 6 p.m., about an hour after the initial report was made.
+A suspect was also arrested, police said. .

-Several streets in Belltown have been blocked while police investigate a suspicious package left behind by a bank robber.
+Several streets in Belltown were blocked Monday afternoon while police investigated a suspicious bag left behind by a bank robber.

+Police removed the bag around 6 p.m., about an hour after the initial report was made.
+A suspect was also arrested, police said.

-All lanes of Battery Street are blocked between Second and Fifth avenues.
-Also, Third Avenue between Wall and Bell streets is also closed, according to the Seattle Department of Transportation.
+All lanes of Battery Street were blocked between Second and Fifth avenues.
+Also, Third Avenue between Wall and Bell streets was also closed, according to the Seattle Department of Transportation.

-Metro Transit buses are being rerouted off Third Avenue between Blanchard and Wall streets.
-Passengers are being advised to use stops on Third Avenue north of Vine Street or south of Stewart Street.
+Metro Transit buses were rerouted off Third Avenue between Blanchard and Wall streets.

 Most Read Stories